ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/use-low-level-commands.markdown

 #How to use low-level commands?

-Low-level commands are the mechanisem that [Operations](../../client-api/operations/what-are-operations) are bult on top of.
+Low-level commands are the mechanism that [Operations](../../client-api/operations/what-are-operations) are bult on top of.
 When preforming an operation, there is an underlying low-level command that is in charge of sending the appropriate request to the server
 (via the **Request Executor**) and parsing the server reply.